anngineery/nand2tetris/README.md

 ### Assembly, Assembler
 - Assembly: a low-level symbolic language
-- Assembler: translate assembly programs into binary codes (machine language).
+- Assembler: translate assembly programs into binary code (machine language).
 HW fetches, interprets and executes these instructions.
+- So assembly language and binary code are 2 different expressions for the same semantics (assembly - friendly for humans, binary - friendly for computers)

 ### Machine Language
 - specification of interface between SW and HW.
 It only consists of 0s and 1s, so pretty much unreadable to humans, but it is designed to manipulate HW directly.